 The idea of running a contest on social media can be a fantastic method to boost the number of followers, engagement, leads, and awareness of your brand.
-However, finding an effective way to run your contest can be difficult.

 You must set the correct goals, think of a new approach, and ensure it’s consistent with your branding.
 There’s also the technical aspect, like creating partnerships with influencers and ensuring you’re adhering to the rules of contests for every social network.